lokalni/kl-backend/README.md

 # Overview

-Teleklasa system provides scalable and simple solution for e-learning.
+TeleKlasa system provides scalable and simple solution for e-learning.

 ## System Users And Features